passcod/in-the-pale-darkness-of-dawn/main.md

 "Your report?
 And please do include a little context for those present here."

 This was no snub.
-While both Hux and Kylo were adept [<TK:syn] and knowledgeable about simulations, computation, and communication, most of their entourage wasn't.
+While both Hux and Kylo were adept [←TK:syn] and knowledgeable about simulations, computation, and communication, most of their entourage wasn't.
 Hux would sneer and _encourage_ his advisors to learn a bit about the subject "and stop wasting time with stupid questions."
 Kylo would